To be honest, the idea of a 3D printable wind sensor (in technical jargon “anemometer”) has been floating around in my head for a long time.

 What is still missing is the connection to a suitable MCU, which then has to evaluate and process the sensor signals.

-The Anemosens MCU circuit board is not absolutely necessary for the operation of Anemosens.
+The Anemosens MCU board is not absolutely necessary for operating Anemosens.
 You can also evaluate the sensors on the sensor board with your own hardware.

-With the help of the Anemosens MCU circuit board, you have the option of reading out the sensor data and sending it via the USB-C connection, Modbus, Wifi or Bluetooth for further evaluation.
+Using the Anemosens MCU board, you have the option of reading out the sensor data and sending it on via the USB-C connection, Modbus, Wifi or Bluetooth.
 Optionally, the data can also be stored on a µSD card inserted in the µSD card slot.
-The data can then be logged with a time stamp via the integrated and battery-buffered real-time clock.
-The board can also be equipped with a BME280 for further monitoring of the environmental data.
-Temperature, humidity and air pressure can also be logged.
+The data can then be logged with a time stamp via the integrated and battery-buffered Real Time Clock.
+The board can also be fitted with a BME280 for further monitoring of the environmental data.
+This means that temperature, humidity and air pressure can also be logged.

-You can find more information about the Anemosens_MCU board in the article
+You can also find more information about the Anemosens_MCU board in the article

-A simple way to get a good overview of which components are placed where on the PCB is shown in the following paragraph.
-Thanks to the work of the OpenScope Project, you can generate very helpful HTML files in which you can see directly which components have to be installed where on the PCB.
+An easy way to get a good overview of which components are placed where on the PCB is shown in the following paragraph.
+Thanks to the work of OpenScope Project you can generate very helpful HTML files in which you can directly see which components have to be installed where on the PCB.

-You can see the sens sensor PCB here: Anemosens_MCU PCB
+You can see the overview for the Anemosens sensor PCB here: Anemosens_MCU PCB

 (Please note that you have to download the HTML file to view it.
-This is not possible directly from the GIT repository.)
+Directly from the GIT repository this is not possible).

 The Anemosens_MCU firmware

-A first version (work in progress) of an Arduino-compatible software for evaluating the sensor data can be found under the following link.
+A first version of an Arduino-compatible software for evaluating the sensor data can be found under the following link.

 This software is tailored for use with the Anemosens_MCU hardware.
-In this way, the data can be measured, processed and stored.
-They are also made available (if desired) via the serial interface (via USB), via the Modbus interface, via WiFi or via Bluetooth.
+This allows the data to be measured, processed and saved.
+They are also made available (if required) via the serial interface (via USB), via the Modbus interface, via WiFi or via Bluetooth.

-The firmware is compatible with the Arduino IDE and can be transferred to the used microcontroller.
+The firmware is compatible with the Arduino IDE and can be transferred to the microcontroller used.

-You can find tips on how to program a microcontroller with the Arduino IDE in the article
+You can find information on how to program a microcontroller with the Arduino IDE in the article

 Have fun with the project